user-none/KDocker/README.md

 when building the KDocker snap.
 At that time the application launching functionality will no longer work if using snap.

+DBus auto start does not function because snap does not currently allow connecting to the session bus.
+Use the `--keep-running` option in order to keep KDocker accessible.

 ### Flatpak

 The KDocker flatpak package cannot launch other applications.
 There is no work around like is currently available with Snap.

+KDocker will not stay running with the `--keep-running` option after all windows are undocked.
+However, DBus auto start does work and will start KDocker as needed.
+Negating the need for this option.